-My first incursion in experimental ecology took place during my PhD thesis in Paris, under the supervision of Oliver Kaltz when we set up a new lab-based model consisting of the Ciliate protozoan Paramecium caudatum and its bacterial parasite Holospora undulata to investigate the relationship between virulence and modes of transmission.
+During my PhD, I used the Ciliate protozoan Paramecium caudatum and its bacterial parasite Holospora undulata to investigate the relationship between virulence and modes of transmission.
 I then worked with Dave Lunn to develop a Bayesian framework that enabled us to fit complex mechanistic models to individual and population level data from these experiments (Lunn et al, 2013, PLoS One).

 D. Model-Guided Fieldwork for Wildlife Infectious Diseases.

 I have been collaborating with James Wood, Andrew Cunningham and Tony Fooks on a research programme on the ecology and epidemiology of zoonotic viruses in the African Straw-Coloured Fruit Bat (Eidolon helvum).
-In addition to advising on study design, I have supervised two PhD students: Wellcome Trust Fellow David Hayman and Gates Scholar Alexandra Kamins.
-With the support of the RAPIDD programme, we have been working with Colleen Webb's group to develop a a multi-disciplinary framework for model-guided field studies (Restif et al, 2012 Ecology Letters).
-In our latest study with Alison Peel, we used stochastic models to investigate the effects of seasonal birth pulses on the persistence of pathogens in wildlife populations (Peel et al 2013, Proc R Soc B).
+With the support of the RAPIDD programme, we have been working with Colleen Webb and other collaborators to develop a multi-disciplinary framework for model-guided field studies.
+In our latest study with Alison Peel, we used stochastic models to investigate the effects of seasonal birth pulses on the persistence of pathogens in wildlife populations.

 - Funding: CIDC, ZSL, AHVLA, Wellcome Trust, Gates Cambridge Trust, RAPIDD, RCUK.